1k1ry0/GettingAndCleaningData/CodeBook.md

 2. Unpack it to your working directory.
 3. Run the code.

-Please note that this R script uses dplyr library so be sure to have it installed before runing the code.
+Please note that this R script uses <strong>dplyr</strong> library so be sure to have it installed before runing the code.
 <h2>What TidyData.txt cotain?</h2>
 TidyData.txt contains result of above mentioned transformation.
-Data frame contains 180 observations of 81 variables.Variables include:<br/><br/>
+Data frame contains <strong>180 observations of 81 variables</strong>.
+Variables include:<br/><br/>
 [1] "ActivityName"                 "Subject"                      "tBodyAccmeanX"                "tBodyAccmeanY"
  [5] "tBodyAccmeanZ"                "tGravityAccmeanX"             "tGravityAccmeanY"             "tGravityAccmeanZ"
  [9] "tBodyAccJerkmeanX"            "tBodyAccJerkmeanY"            "tBodyAccJerkmeanZ"            "tBodyGyromeanX"